scassandra/scassandra-server/docs/java/priming-prepared-statements.md

 ## Priming Prepared Statements

-You need to prime any prepared statements your application is going to use before your application prepares the statement, not just before it executes it.
-So if your application prepares them on startup you should prime Scassandra before you start your application.
+You need to prime any prepared statements your application is going to use before your application prepares the statement, not just before they are executed.
+If your application prepares them on startup you should prime Scassandra before you start your application.

 This is because when your application prepares the statement Cassandra responds with the types of each of the variable's (?s)